netscaler/netscaler-k8s-ingress-controller/gslb/README.md

-# NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters using the Citrix ingress controller
+# NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters using the Netscaler ingress controller

 ## Overview